 \section{The category of abelian varieties over a finite field}

 Let $q=p^r$ be a power of a prime $p$.
 Denote with $\AV(q)$ the category of abelian varieties over $\F_q$.
 For $A$ in $\AV(q)$ let $h_A$ be the characteristic polynomial of the Frobenius acting on the Tate module $T_lA$ for a prime $l \neq p$.
 Recall that the definition of $h_A$ does not depend on the choice of the prime $l$.
 It follows from the results of Honda \cite{Honda68} and Tate \cite{Tate66} that the polynomial $h_A$ characterizes the isogeny class of $A$.
 Their results can be summarized as follows.
 Consider the following conditions for a polynomial $h$ in $\Q[x]$: \begin{enumerate}[(a)] \item $h$ is monic, of even degree and with integer coefficients; \item every complex root of $h$ has absolute value $ \sqrt{q} $; \item $h = m^n $, where $m$ is irreducible and $n$ is the least common denominator of the rational numbers $\set{ v_p(f(0))/r }$, where $f$ runs over the irreducible factors of $m$ over $\Q_p$ and $v_p$ is the $p$-adic valuation normalized such that $r=v_p(q)$.
-If $m$ has a real root then one needs to add $1/2$ to the set of rational numbers. \end{enumerate} Let $\Wpoly{q}$ be the set of finite products of polynomials satisfying \ref{item1}, \ref{item2} and \ref{item3}. \begin{prop}[Honda-Tate theory] If $A$ is an abelian variety in $\AV(q)$ then $h_A$ is in $\Wpoly{q}$.
+If $m$ has a real root then one needs to add $1/2$ to the set of rational numbers. \end{enumerate} Let $\Wpoly{q}$ be the set of finite products of polynomials satisfying \ref{item1}, \ref{item2} and \ref{item3}. \begin{prop}[Honda-Tate theory, see \cite{Tate71}] If $A$ is an abelian variety in $\AV(q)$ then $h_A$ is in $\Wpoly{q}$.
 Conversely, for every $h$ in $\Wpoly{q}$ there exists an abelian variety $A$ in $\AV(q)$ such that $h=h_A$.
 Given two abelian varieties $A$ and $A'$ in $\AV(q)$ we have $h_A=h_{A'}$ if and only if $A$ and $A'$ are isogenous.
 Moreover, if $A$ has dimension $g$ then $h_A$ has degree $2g$. \end{prop}

 For $h$ in $\Wpoly{q}$ we will denote by $\AV(h)$ the full subcategory of $\AV(q)$ consisting of abelian varieties in the isogeny class determined by $h$.
 A polynomial $h$ in $\Wpoly{q}$ will be called \emph{ordinary} if exactly half of the roots of $h$ are $p$-adic units.
 An abelian variety $A$ is called ordinary if $h_A$ is ordinary, or, equivalently, if $h_A\mod p$ is not divisible by $x^{g+1}$, where $g$ is the dimension of $A$.